Codecademy/docs/content/java/concepts/methods/methods.md

 ## Exceptions

 Methods can throw Exceptions.
-An example for this is trying to access a file which doesn't exist.
+An example of this is trying to access a file that doesn't exist.
 When calling a method, which throws an exception, the calling method has to take care of that exception or has to throw an Exception as well.

 Here is an example how Java throws an exception in a method which could possibly execute a division by 0 and therefore the method has to throw an exception.